havu73/hackathonBio/README.md

 6. [Team Members](#6-team-members)

 # Abstract
-**PhageBook** is an innovative platform developed during a **10-day hackathon** to address the urgent challenge of antibiotic-resistant bacteria.
+**PhageBook** is an innovative platform developed during a **10-day** [Bio X ML Hackathon Project](https://hackathon.bio/) to address the urgent challenge of antibiotic-resistant bacteria.
 By leveraging evolutionary models and cutting-edge machine learning techniques, **PhageBook accurately predicts phage-bacteria host interactions**, a crucial step toward designing effective phage therapies.
 Our models, trained on newly available experimental datasets, achieved impressive results, **with AUC values as high as 0.97**, demonstrating their potential to streamline phage therapy development.

 As part of this project, we provide a live tool [demo](https://0bca511e83b482da4f.gradio.live/), where users can query bacterial strains against a set of phages and identify potential matches.
 Future versions of the tool will allow users to input clinical bacterial isolate sequences for real-time phage predictions.
 PhageBook is open-source, and with further optimization, it has the potential to revolutionize the way phage therapies are developed.